McDonald’s came to Australia in 1971. It was part of a large expansion for the company, and a transformational moment for local cuisine.

 Richard and Maurice McDonald were brothers and aspiring entrepreneurs, and had already tried other businesses, before turning to hospitality.

 They had mixed success at first.
 The first iteration of their restaurant focused on barbeque, and had an extensive menu; overheads were high, and profits marginal.

 In 1948, they revamped.

-Having realised that hamburgers were their most popular item, they streamlined the menu to concentrate on these.
+Hamburgers were their most popular item, they were now made the menu’s focus.
 A few different types of burger were offered, alongside potato chips and drinks.